 Eastern suburbs

-Continuing on, they headed west through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
-So far, on the Eastern Sydney Panorama tours the passengers have seen so many beautiful places.
-Already, Sydney’s Eastern Panorama trike tour has shown our passengers so much.
+Heading east, through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
+So far, the Australian holiday trike tour was fun and memorable.

 Watsons Bay and The Gap